jleonard/playbook/Git-Workflow.md

 * **master** - the central branch of the repository.

 ####Tags
+> Tags are used to mark points in time during development.

 * **release tags** use the naming convention ``release/VERSION_NUMBER``
 * **review tags** use the naming convention ``review/REVIEW_DATE``